xV4L3x/sub-scope/README.md

 ---

-Scanner combines **6 enumeration engines**, **50+ subdomain takeover signatures**, **ASN intelligence**, and **hierarchy visualization** into a single, threadable CLI.
+SubScope combines **6 enumeration engines**, **50+ subdomain takeover signatures**, **ASN intelligence**, and **hierarchy visualization** into a single, threadable CLI.
 Think of it as your personal recon pipeline — passive OSINT when you want stealth, active bruteforce when you need depth, and post-discovery analysis all in one place.

 ## ⚡ Features at a Glance